 What is a letter before action?

-Last updated: 6 November 2024
+Last updated: 6 January 2026

-A Letter Before Action (also called a "Letter of Claim" or "LBA") is a formal legal warning that you're about to take someone to court if they don't pay what they owe.
+A Letter Before Action (also sometimes called a "Letter of Claim" or "LBA") is a formal legal warning that you're about to take someone to court if they don't pay what they owe.

 It's required by English and Welsh law before you can file a small claims court claim.
 Think of it as the final warning: one last chance for them to pay before things get serious.